 Over the course of the study, the TPO will examine future transportation needs of the region and determine how to best address those needs.
 The LRTP includes a Needs Plan and a Cost Feasible Plan.
 The Needs Plan, as its name implies, is a plan that identifies all of the transportation projects necessary to meet future demands.
 The Needs Plan is reviewed and prioritized.
 The prioritized projects are included in the Cost Feasible Plan based on anticipated funding.
 Currently, forecasted revenues will not fund all identified projects.

-2045 LRTP Scope of Work (Adopted, May 2020)
+- 2045 LRTP Scope of Work (Adopted, May 2020)

 - Adopted 2045 Goals & Objectives (February 2021)

 - Adopted 2045 Goals & Objectives Report (February 2021)

 - Adopted Evaluation Criteria Report (February 2021)

 - Area Profile & Existing Conditions Report

 - Draft Congestion Management Process Plan (April 2021)

-Draft System Performance Report (April 2021)
+- Draft System Performance Report (April 2021)

-Draft Financial Resources (April 2021)
+- Draft Financial Resources (April 2021)

-Draft Financial Resources – New Page 24 (June 2021)
+- Draft Financial Resources – New Page 24 (June 2021)

-Draft Needs Plan Projects List (June 2021)
+- Draft Needs Plan Projects List (Sept 2021)

-Draft Needs Plan Maps (June 2021)
+- Draft Needs Plan Maps (Oct 2021)

 The TPO maintains public participation opportunities for impacted communities through a wide range of methods, including, but not limited to: